 - 1. No soda (carbonated soft drinks) will be served to students at any time, in any building, during the school day. - 2.
-Vending machines that are located on the campus will only contain water, juice and sports drinks.
-3. Food (candy, gum, etc.) will not be used as a reward for classroom or school activities unless the reward is an activity that promotes a positive nutrition message i.e. guest chef, a field trip to a farm, etc. - 4.
+Vending machines that are located on the campus will only contain water, juice and sports drinks. - 3.
+Food (candy, gum, etc.) will not be used as a reward for classroom or school activities unless the reward is an activity that promotes a positive nutrition message i.e. guest chef, a field trip to a farm, etc. - 4.
 All groups associated with the school district will be encouraged to promote wellness that leads to good choices being made about nutrition, physical activity, and health.

-Important Information related to Student Wellness in the Elementary School a.
+Important Information related to Student Wellness in the Elementary School

+- 1. Classroom Birthday Celebrations - a.
+Students will not be permitted to bring "food" birthday treats to share with their class.
+However, they can bring a "nonfood" item to share with the class on their actual birthday or a day that is close to their birthday. - 2.
+Holiday Celebrations - a.
 The Elementary PTA sponsors three holiday parties: Halloween (October), Holiday (December), and Valentine's Day (February).
 Additional food and/or drink items will not be distributed to students.
 Students will only be allowed to pass out nonfood items to students if they wish to bring a treat for the other students (pencils, erasers, etc.).
 Classroom games make excellent treats for the students as well.
-Please remember that holiday celebrations are limited to children in the homeroom only; siblings are not permitted to attend holiday parties.
+Please remember that holiday celebrations are limited to children in the homeroom only; siblings are not permitted to attend holiday parties. - 3.
+Lunch - a.
+A nutritious lunch that meets the guidelines of the student wellness policy is available for purchase each day.
+If you choose to have your child bring a lunch from home, you are encouraged that the lunch is nutritious.